How to Become an Audiobook Narrator

 Here are the top FAQs regarding audiobook narrators and audiobook narrator jobs.

-A voice actor in a union can make about $100-$200 an hour to record an audiobook.
+A voice actor can make about $10-$350 an hour to record an audiobook.
 Depending on the gig and a host of other factors, compensation will vary per person and per job.
 Refer to the section “How Much Can You Make Recording Audiobooks?” in this article for more information.

 Related, this will depend on a number of things, from your years of experience on the freelance circuit to what type of salaried job you get.
 The range is anywhere from a couple hundred dollars to tens (or even hundreds) of thousands a year.